Post-Nasal Drip

 If bacterial infection causes post-nasal drip, treating it will also eliminate the symptoms of post-nasal drip.
 Your healthcare provider may recommend the following medications:

-The prognosis for Post-Nasal Drip Patients
+The Prognosis for Post-Nasal Drip Patients

 The prognosis for post-nasal drip depends on many factors, including underlying causes, exposure to air pollution and irritants, allergies, and immune system performance.
 In many cases, it is a symptom rather than a standalone condition, and treating the underlying cause improves the outlook for this condition.